envoyproxy/nighthawk/docs/root/navigating_the_codebase.md

 └── WORKSPACE
 ```

-The [api](../../api) directory contains the public APIs of Nighthawk and its
+The [api](../../api) directory contains the public protocol buffer APIs of
-components.
-See [the API](#the-apis) section for more details on the exposed
+Nighthawk and its components.
+See [the API](#the-apis) section for more details
-APIs.
+on the exposed APIs.

 The [benchmarks](../../benchmarks) directory contains a test suite built on top
 of Nighthawk's integration tests that allows users to develop their own